EmilPopovic/notifer/SECURITY.md

   All sensitive student actions (activation, deletion, pause/resume) require confirmation via a unique, expiring email token.

 - **Data Minimization:**
-  Only essential data is stored (email, calendar auth, language, status).
+  Only essential data is stored (email, calendar auth, language).
 No unnecessary personal information is collected.

 - **GDPR-Friendly:**
   Users can delete their data at any time.
 No tracking or analytics are performed.